Why are there so many Bed and Breakfasts for sale in Niagara on the Lake?

 The name of the establishment - Is the name transferable, if the name are the owners last name they many not want to sell the name.
 You may consider doing a transition phase of 2 years and add something to the name of the B&B.

-Website and email - these are very important again for helping the past clients find you.
+Website - is important again for helping the past clients find you, if you are keeping the name.
 They may not remember the phone number, the owners name or even the full name but they will know how to find the B&B on the internet.

 One of the items to discuss is how much of the B&B business is repeat and how much is new business each year.
 Niagara, as mentioned, is a very popular get away.
 Staying busy on weekends in high season is easy - repeat customers are usually the ones that come in off season or mid week and they are valuable.